TwiN/gatus/README.md

 | `client.oauth2.client-secret` | The client secret which should be used for the `Client credentials flow`   | required `""`   |
 | `client.oauth2.scopes[]`      | A list of `scopes` which should be used for the `Client credentials flow`. | required `[""]` |

-Note that some of these parameters are ignored based on the type of endpoint.
+> 📝 Some of these parameters are ignored based on the type of endpoint.
 For instance, there's no certificate involved in ICMP requests (ping), therefore, setting `client.insecure` to `true` for an endpoint of that type will not do anything.

 This default configuration is as follows: